upmaru/instellar-docs/src/pages/en/infrastructure/digital-ocean.md

 In this section we show you how to use the [digitalocean terraform module](https://registry.terraform.io/modules/upmaru/instellar/digitalocean/latest) to setup your own infrastructure on digital ocean provider.

-First you'll need a [terraform cloud account](https://cloud.hashicorp.com/products/terraform) (it's free).
+> First you'll need to go through the [terraform guide](/en/infrastructure/terraform).
+If you have already setup your workspace you can continue below.